oigbokwe73/Restaurant-EPOS-Solution/README.md

+The client wanted to group multiple restaurants onto a single social marketplace.
+To achieve this, they wanted to pull restaurant-specific information from various social networking sites like Instagram, Foursquare and Twitter.
+They had targeted to fetch & store the metadata of more than 27,000 restaurants.
+This huge data had to be analyzed for which the client required an analytics system.
+In addition, the data of these restaurants had to be updated in the system on a daily basis An important challenge was to understand the APIs of Instagram, Foursquare, Twitter in order to read the restaurant’s metadata.
+The client's requirement was to rapidly process data from the thousands of restaurants on a daily basis.
+Moreover to handle this huge data, client wanted to implement Big Data analytics.

 This is a great use case involving social media data aggregation, big data processing, and analytics for a **restaurant-centric social marketplace**.
 Let's break this down into the **overall scenario**, then define the **Azure architecture** and finally the **SQL tables** required for storing and analyzing the data.

 ---